Mr Lusanda Menze

 Executive Manager: Planning & Economic Development

-In 2001, Menze enrolled for a Bachelor of Social Science (majoring in Industrial Psychology, Public Administration and Development Economics) at the University of Fort Hare.
+In 2001, Mr Menze enrolled for a Bachelor of Social Science (majoring in Industrial Psychology, Public Administration and Development Economics) at the University of Fort Hare.
 During his studies at the University of Fort Hare, he was involved in the student movement, subsequently served as the Secretary-General of SASCO.
 He actively participated in sport and served as Chairman of the University Rugby Club (known as “Luma ke Blues”) for two years.
-In 2005 he completed his Bachelor of Administration (Honours) in Public Management at University of Pretoria.
+In 2005 he completed his Bachelor of Administration (Honours) in Public Management at the University of Pretoria.
 Furthermore, in 2009 he completed a Master’s Degree in Town and Regional Planning at the University of Pretoria.